Student Research and Creative Activity

 The Honors program offers the qualified senior student the opportunity to work on a year-long independent, intensive research project on a specific topic of his or her choice.
 A senior admitted to the Honors program is expected to work on his or her project during the fall and spring terms under the guidance of a faculty member who serves as the Honors Project advisor, devoting no less time in each term than would be devoted to a course unit.
-For more information regarding the policies and procedures for the Honors Program, please visit the Moravian College Honors Program website.
+For more information regarding the policies and procedures for the Honors Program, please visit the Moravian University Honors Program website.

 The goal of the Student Opportunities for Academic Research (SOAR) program is to facilitate student research in collaboration with a faculty mentor.
 To this end, the program provides stipends, travel allowances, and research expenses to support students and their faculty mentors as they engage in scholarly or creative work.
 Since its inception in 1998, the SOAR program has supported projects with student and faculty participation across every academic discipline at the college.
-For more information regarding the policies and procedures for the SOAR program, please visit the Moravian College SOAR Program website.
+For more information regarding the policies and procedures for the SOAR program, please visit the Moravian University SOAR Program website.

 Recent SOAR Projects

 "Flavor of Bethlehem: A Celebration of People and Food"